Sex and Gender Data Collection Guidance

 5. Sex is complex and not binary.

 Many of the same principles described above for gender also apply to asking about sex.
-Unless further specified, sex is usually assumed to mean the sex a participant was assigned at birth.
+Unless further specified, sex is often assumed to mean the sex a participant was assigned at birth or the sex listed on their legal IDs.
 Wherever possible, let participants fill in a text box.
 If checkboxes are necessary, include options such as ‘Male’, ‘Female’, ‘Intersex’, and ‘Not listed’.
 Be aware that sex is biologically complex, with several contributing factors.
 Think about which aspects of sex are relevant and consider asking about them specifically (e.g. hormone status).

 6. Keep participants fully informed.